chloephuong/LHL--Supervised-Learning-Project/README.md

 ## Project/Goals

-The primary objective of the project is to extract valuable insights from the datasets and effectively communicate them to stakeholders.
-This involves employing suitable visualizations and metrics to address specific business questions, enabling stakeholders to make informed decisions based on the obtained insights.
+The primary objective of this project is to analyze the Diabetes dataset using various supervised learning models.
+By comparing different models, we aim to extract valuable insights from the data and effectively communicate these findings to stakeholders.
+The project will employ appropriate visualizations and metrics to present the insights and facilitate informed decision-making in response to specific business questions.

 ## Process